SanicBTW/FNF-PsychEngine-0.3.2h/Issues.md

 - Lime 8.0.0 seems to have issues with rendering sometimes (Some stuff like FlxText's might seem a little bit more pixelated) [NOT AN ENGINE ISSUE]

 - When switching to another app and coming back to game framerate is capped to 60

+- Week 7 Cutscenes are no longer synced